My heart crumbled inside as I uttered words that I never thought would escape my mouth. “Just shut up!”

 Know this, my beloved brothers: let every person be quick to hear, slow to speak, slow to anger; for the anger of man does not produce the righteousness of God.James 1:19-20

 There are a lot of modern cures for mom rage or parental anger.
-Group therapy, counseling, meditation are all antidotes mentioned by Dubin in the New York Times article linked above.
+Group therapy, counseling, and meditation are all antidotes mentioned by Dubin in the New York Times article linked above.

 Yet let me offer another option: repentance.
 This isn’t to say that sometimes we need professional help.
 We certainly do.